Unincorporated-Area Address Changes

 Q: Does this impact who I call for essential services, like public safety, fire, sewer, and water?

-A: No, your essential services are not impacted by this change.
-To learn more about services and other aspects of civic life in unincorporated Alameda County, visit https://www.acgov.org/uninc/.
+A: No, service provider and special district boundaries are not impacted by this change.
+To learn more about services and other aspects of civic life in unincorporated Alameda County, visit https://www.alamedacountyca.gov/uninc/.

 Q: How was the community involved in the decision to make this change?

-Q: When will my corrected USPS Place Name show up in online mapping applications, private business address verification systems, and elsewhere outside the USPS databases?
+Q: When will my updated USPS Place Name show up in online mapping applications, private business address verification systems, and elsewhere outside the USPS databases?

 Q: Where can I find documentation about my new official USPS Place Name?

-The USPS address lookup tool (https://tools.usps.com/zip-code-lookup.htm?byaddress) shows the corrected default Place Name for all addresses in urban unincorporated Alameda County.
-Type in your address, state, and ZIP Code, and the tool will return your correct default USPS Place name.
+A: The USPS address lookup tool shows the updated default Place Name for all addresses in urban unincorporated Alameda County.
+Type in your address, state, and ZIP Code, and the tool will return your current default USPS Place name.

-Q: How does the County plan to communicate these changes to the community?
+Q: How is the County communicating these changes to the community?

-A: The County is launching an outreach campaign beginning in April 2025 to inform the public about the USPS Place Name changes.
-The multimedia outreach campaign will include social media posts, billboard announcements, traditional press releases, grassroots outreach via community partners, and postcards mailed to affected addresses.
+A: The County launched an outreach campaign beginning in April 2025 to inform the public about the USPS Place Name changes.
+The multimedia outreach campaign includes social media posts, billboard announcements, traditional press releases, grassroots outreach via community partners, and postcards mailed to affected addresses.

 Community Meetings